 2. Longer Stopping Times

 The purpose of the braking system is to stop the vehicle.
 As the brakes wear, they become less effective at completing this job.
-This brake fade can be dangerous, especially as it worsens.
+This brake fade can be dangerous – especially as it worsens.

 As you push the pedal, you will gradually notice a difference in the amount of time it takes before you stop.
-Before you have to plan ahead to stop, it’s time to have the brake pads and rotors replaced.
+If you have to plan ahead to stop, it’s time to have the brake pads and rotors replaced.

 If you step on the brake pedal and notice strange vibrations, there’s something wrong.
 As the pads wear down, the rotors can start to heat up and warp the surface.
 This warping of the disc creates vibration as the system heats up.

 This issue could be prevented by having the brake rotors and pads changed.
-If you don’t get the brakes changed and the system cleaned up, you could risk trouble stopping when you need it the most.
+If you don’t get the brakes changed and the system cleaned up, you risk having trouble stopping when you need it the most.

 4. Pulling While Braking

 When you stop a vehicle, the brake pads should stop both wheels uniformly.
 However, when one side begins to wear out faster than the other, you are going to notice uneven stopping patterns.
 The car could start to pull to one side when the brakes are pressed.
 If you leave this problem unchecked, you allow for wear to other vital components.

 However, this symptom alone isn’t enough to indicate brake wear.
 In fact, it can come from a multitude of other issues, such as the wrong tire pressure, a stuck brake caliper, or a defective wheel bearing.